meshery/meshery/docs/pages/project/contributing/contributing-error.md

 Inorder to create a meshery error object, you will need to create a custom wrapper object for the native golang error.
 This can be done from the <a href="https://github.com/layer5io/meshkit/tree/master/errors">Meshkit Error</a> package.

 Use the `errors.New()` function to create a new instance of the error object and pass situation-specific attributes as function arguments.
-See the following example for reference.
 The below are the listed attributes:
 - Code
 - Short Description